bobolobxd/swagscript/README.md

 type the line below and hit enter
 PS> pip install scapy colorama psutil requests
 ```
-also get npcap if something doesnt work here https://nmap.org/npcap/dist/npcap-1.31.exe
+Also, get npcap if something doesnt work here https://nmap.org/npcap/dist/npcap-1.31.exe

-change steampath on line 149 to your current steam directory
+Change steampath on line 149 to your current steam directory

+Go to https://raw.githubusercontent.com/bobolobxd/swampscript/main/swamp.py and press ctrl-s and save the script
 After you finished the steps above, open the powershell terminal again as administrator and type the lines below
 ```
-cd C:\path\to\SwampScript\
-python swamp.py
+Type the line below in the terminal to go to the directory where you saved the script Ex. c:\users\windowsuername\downloads PS> cd C:\path\to\SwampScript\
+then type the line below and select which mode you want python swamp.py
 ```
-you can also right click the .py file, create a shortcut to have an executable file directly (for this to work, do not install more than one version of python on windows)